 Scale: 2/3 | Quality: 1.5/3

-If you want to work with any of our advisors 1-on-1 to get help with your marketing resume, interviews, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with your marketing resume, interviews, or any other aspect of the job search, become a Pathrise fellow.